 For some couples, the children actually drifts them apart.
 Mothers spend most of their time with the children.
-And most times, she gets exhausted physically and mentally.
-And her emotional tank dries up.
+Sometimes, this leaves her exhausted physically and mentally leaving her emotional tank at very low levels.

-What then can she do?
-Mothers have to find ways to keep the love flames alive in their marital relationship.
-A happy marriage equals a happy mother who in turn gives love and models love to her children.
+Mothers also have to find ways to keep the love flames alive in their marital relationship.
+Did you know that a happy marriage equals a happy mother who in turn gives love and models love to her children?

-The kids are in bed and you can talk, laugh, cuddle and share memories of your journey so far.
-This will leave you feeling like a million dollars with a full tank of joy, laughter and love.
+Send the kids to bed early, talk, laugh, cuddle and share memories of your journey so far.
+You will be amazed at how this moment will leave you feeling like a million dollars and a full tank of joy, laughter and love.

 8. Start Journaling

 Writing is therapeutic for some and a means of expression for others.
 I write to inspire and this gives me a lot of joy.
 Sometimes writing down how you feel can be liberating.
 And Journaling is a good place to start.

 Journaling is a written record of your thoughts and feelings.
 Journaling helps you discover those things that make you happy, sad or inspired.
 It can help you identify negative thoughts and patterns.
 It can help reduce stress in your life.
 It can also help you get to know yourself better.